- Learn Web Services

 Is available over the Internet or private (intranet) networks

 Is not tied to any one operating system or programming language

 Is discoverable via a simple find mechanism

 The basic web services platform is XML + HTTP.
 All the standard web services work using the following components −

 WSDL (Web Services Description Language)

-All these components have been discussed in Web Services Architecture section.
+All these components have been discussed in the Web Services Architecture chapter.

-- Next, the Web Service packages up the response into another SOAP message, which it sends back to the client program in response to its HTTP request.
+Next, the web service packages the response into another SOAP message, which it sends back to the client program in response to its HTTP request.

-- The client program unpacks the SOAP message to obtain the results of the account registration process.
-For further details regarding the implementation of Web Services technology, read about the Cape Clear product set and review the product components.
+The client program unpacks the SOAP message to obtain the results of the account registration process.